mathiaswouters/homelab/docs/setup-manual.md

 # Phase 3: Deploy Foundational Services on VMs

-In this phase deploy following services:

-- MetalLB
-- Cert-Manager (+ Let's Encrypt)
-- Traefik (Maybe in K8s --> lookup how it is done )
-- Hashicorp Vault  (On VM)
-- ArgoCD
-- Harbor (On VM)
-- Service Mesh ???
-- Longhorn
-- External-DNS

---> **Deploy all K8s services with ArgoCD !!!!!!!!!!!!!**

 ## 3.1 Deploy HashiCorp Vault

 - Create VM with Terraform (192.168.0.20, 2 CPU, 4GB RAM, 20GB disk)